solidify-project/engine/_help/src/Pages/folders-structure/data.md

 {{ Data.FoldersStructure.data.template01 }}
 ```

-> More details about templates and layouts can be found in a dedicated [layout](/folders-structure/layout.html) section.
+> More details about layouts templates can be found in a dedicated [layout](/folders-structure/layout.html) section.

 Finally, the html rendered by Solidify Engine will look like this: